 CBT with Non-Suicidal Self-Injury: There Must Be A Better Way® is a 2-day course from the Association for Psychological Therapies (APT), a leading provider of accredited courses for professionals working in mental health and related areas.
-We bring this APT accredited course to your own organization (wherever you are in Canada) for maximum cost-effectiveness and up to 15 people can attend.
-(2-day version and online course also available.)

 Deliberate non-suicidal self-injury (NSSI) is the intentional cause of harm to one's own body.
 More often, however, it is thought of as the coping with intense emotional distress by inflicting injury to oneself.
 It is more prevalent amongst young people, though by no means confined to them.